acdh-oeaw/Teaching_CBS4DH/lectures/files.md

   * `/` (Unix and Mac but generally works in Windows as well)

 * Characters allowed in file and folder names
-  * Differ between operating systems or even filesystems, e.g. `windows:will:not:store:it.txt` is a valid file name under Linux but not under Windows
+  * Differ between operating systems or even file systems, e.g. `windows:will:not:store:it.txt` is a valid file name under Linux but not under Windows
   * Some characters are allowed but may require special handling in the cli, e.g. a space.
     > 1. Rename any file in a way its name contains a space
     > 2. Try to copy it in the cli now.